FREE DELIVERY

 One of the MOST common mistakes made is over-watering!

-Where possible try to use pure water.
-Filtered or rain water works well.
-Aquarium or pond water works well too and the plants will appreciate the added nutrients.
 Avoid water that is artificially softened such as RO or distilled water.
 If using tap water, allow the water to sit at room temperature for a few hours to ensure that the chlorine dissipates before watering your plants.

-I would like to point out that this is a guideline only and must be tweaked based on your own climate.
+This is a guideline only and must be tweaked based on your own climate.
 If it’s hot and dry, water more often.
 If it’s wet and rainy, cut back.

 Tillandsias are remarkable and hold such an attraction because they are just that, Air Plants.
 The roots are only used to anchor the plant.
 They do not absorb water or nutrients through the roots, as this is done solely through the leaves.

 You can attach them to pretty much anything such as an ornament, or piece of wood, or just hang them in the air on string.
 If attaching to something use thin flexible plastic-coated garden wire or stretch cotton.
-Do not use normal wire or copper as these leach toxins and will kill your plant.
+Do not use copper wire as these leach toxins and will kill your plant.
 Wood glue works well if attached to rocks or any similar substrate.
 (Remember that rocks get VERY hot, so ensure they stay in the shade.)
 Do NOT use silicone or Cable glue.

 Check out my Blog on the many creative ways one can display your plants.